-Applicants must meet the following minimum requirements for admission to the Emergency Medical Services program: college level readiness in reading, or completion of required developmental courses and submission of required admission documents by the deadline.
+Applicants must submit documents required by the Emergency Medical Services program, in person, for entrance into the program.
 Applicants educated in non-English speaking countries must complete the TOEFL exam with a minimum score of 20 in each of the 4 required elements.

 Students will be able to:

-- Evaluate the ability to make ethical and moral patient care decision.
+- Evaluate the ability to make ethical and moral patient care decisions

 NREMT Recognition as Best Practices Training Program State of the Industry Training Facility